 As a Product Manager, it is your duty to oversee all of the functionalities, and the inner machinations of your product, as well as the work of the teams helping bring your product to life.
 It is for this reason that you should have a vision set for the product, and the general direction that you’d like for it to move towards – an end goal for how the product should be.
-It isn’t your job as the Product Manager to tell people how they should be doing their job, and their role, but why they should be doing what they’re doing.
+It isn’t your job as the Product Manager to tell people how they should be doing their job and their role, but why they should be doing what they’re doing.
 Express how critical their roles and responsibilities are when it comes to ensuring the full success of the product.

 Consideration and Openness

-You can take ideas from the technical team to the marketing team.
-Great Product Managers always consider alternatives brought up from their coworkers and know that they may not always have all the answers, and solutions to an issue.
+You can take ideas from the technical team or the marketing team.
+Anyone who is contributing to the product should be taken into consideration.
+Great Product Managers always consider alternatives brought up from their coworkers and know that they may not always have all the answers and solutions to an issue.

 Credit and Blame

 A great Product Manager will know the customers and the audience.
 This means that they have full knowledge of what the customers want, what the customers need, and how to get the customer that point.
-The Product Manager is the bridge between the customers, and communicating what they want to the team so they could get it out.
+The Product Manager is the bridge between the customers and communicating what they want to the team, so they could get it out.